hatem01/virtual-infrastructure-operating-system/README.md

 > **NOTE:** Make sure the `endpoints` set in the `Keystone` service are properly reachable and point to the appropriate API HTTP url.

-## Folders Structure
+## Structure

- * db : SQL scripts and database description.
+ * SQL scripts and database description.

- * bin/CPLEX : This is where the CPLEX files are left after OMAC is run.
+ * CPLEX files are left after OMAC is run.
 These files are to be imported into a

- * bin : Python code, the main library package is `vIOSLib` and the executable Demo is `vIOSimulator.py`.
+ * Python code, the main library package is `vIOSLib` and the executable Demo is `vIOSimulator.py`.

- * doc : Python code documentation from pydoc.
-The same documentation is available inline in the Python code.

- * tests : Bash scripts for testing the initial deployment.
+ * Bash scripts for testing the initial deployment.

 ## Installl Instructions